teremterem/litellm-server-boilerplate/README.md

 > **NOTE:** The `Fetch` tool (getting web content from specific URLs) is not affected and works normally.

 ## P. S. You are welcome to join our [MiniAgents Discord Server 👥](https://discord.gg/ptSvVnbwKt)

+## And if you like the project, please give it a Star 💫